RichieGarafola-IberiaAdvisory/Consolidator/README.md

 - Consolidation of Data:
     - Reads data from multiple Excel files using Pandas.
     - Concatenates data frames and handles exceptions during file processing.

-- Tkinter User Interface:
-    - Launches a Tkinter window with "Send" and "Don't Send" buttons.
-    - Updates a global variable 'switch' based on the user's choice.

-- Automated Email:
-    - If 'switch' is set to 'Send,' the script initializes Outlook and sends an automated email with the consolidated file attached.

-- Additional Notes:
-    - The script prints messages indicating successful data import and any encountered errors.

 ---